zozzlethena/docs/pages/liquidity.md

 The mathematical formulas are used to keep the total pool liquidity the same at all times.

-Below, you can find a visual comparison (click on the charts to explore more) between the stable and volatile formulas, where:
+Below, you can find a visual comparison between the stable (red) and volatile (green) AMM pricing equations, where:
  * `x` is the amount of first asset in the pool
  * `y` is the amount of second asset in the same pool
  * `k` is a fixed constant